AbbetWang/express-jsonwebtoken/README.md

-# Nodejs Express demo express-starter
+# Nodejs Express demo express-jsonwebtoken

 This is a demo application illustrating various features used in everyday web development, with a fine touch of best practices.

 ## Table of contents:

 - [ ] auth
+- [x] jsonwebtoken
 - [x] log
 - [ ] mysql
 - [ ] docker